 What we do

-On the 25th of May 2021, following months of work from Sadaka, Trócaire, Christian Aid, ICTU, and collaboration from both Government and Opposition, the Dáil has supported a parliamentary motion condemning the de facto annexation of Palestinian land by Israel, brought forward by John Brady TD, Sinn Féin.
+On the 25th of May 2021, following months of work from Sadaka, Trócaire, Christian Aid, ICTU, and collaboration from both Government and Opposition, the Dáil has supported a parliamentary motion condemning the de facto annexation of Palestinian land by Israel, developed by John Brady TD, Sinn Féin (video of speech here).
 Simon Coveney, Minister for Foreign Affairs and Defence, supported the motion, stating that "the current escalation of violence has not happened in isolation" and called for the international community to be "honest about what is happening on the ground."
-Following a vote on Wednesday 26th May, Ireland has become the first country within the EU to recognise de facto annexation, paving the way for others to follow.
+Following a vote on Wednesday 26th May 2021, Ireland has become the first country within the EU to recognise de facto annexation, paving the way for others to follow.
 The full video of the debate can be found here (starts at 3:59:00).

 Central to Israel’s annexation plan has been the transfer of more than 650,000settlers into Palestinian territory.
 This unlawful transfer amounts to a war crime under article 8(2)(a)(vii) of the Rome Statute.